rihorn2/sumobots/README.md

-# sumobots
+# Sumobots

-Getting started with Arduino
+### Getting started programming your Sumbot:

+Your sumobot is powered by a small microcontroller called an Arduino.

 Install arduino IDE (use installer, not Windows Universal App if you intend to develop in VSCode) https://www.arduino.cc/en/Main/Software